GiancarloMCorrea/AZTI-revealjs-template/README.md

 There is no format for this slide.
 You can make your own design here using your Quarto skills.
 I personally like the black background and the white AZTI logo.

+## Add a laser pointer

+If you want to add a laser pointer for your presentation, you should install the [plugin extension](https://github.com/quarto-ext/pointer).
+You will need to copy the downloaded *pointer* folder and paste it in the main Quarto folder (`Quarto/share/extensions/quarto/`), normally located here: `C:/Users/gmoron/AppData/Local/Programs`.

+## Share your presentation

+There are several ways to do it, I like to do it by uploading the HTML to my website and then sharing the URL.
+But if you do not have a website, the most simple is creating a PDF from the HTML file.
+Follow [these steps](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) to do so.

+When generating a PDF, its size might be too large.
+You can use [this tool](https://www.adobe.com/acrobat/online/compress-pdf.html) by Adobe to compress your PDF.

 ## Suggestions

 Please, [contact me](mailto:gmoron@azti.es) if you have any suggestions or questions.
 My experience using Quarto and HTML is limited, but I will do my best to incorporate your comments.